 From here it goes 3 ways, we’ll call them: Complete DIY, Partial DIY, or Expert Level

-Complete DIY – On our trip to the Yucatan Peninsula, Mexico we decided it was safe and navigable enough even on our limited Spanish to go it alone.
-We booked flights, accommodation and hire car online; created a rough itinerary; mapped it out and away we went.
+Complete DIY – This is a trip where you would book your own flights, accommodaiton, transfers, car rental and plan your own itinerary.
+On our trip to the Yucatan Peninsula, Mexico we decided it was safe and navigable enough even on our limited Spanish to go it alone.
+We mapped it out, made the necessary bookings and away we went.

-Partial DIY – On a Partial DIY such as our trip to Mexico City and Oaxaca, we would generally book our own flights and accommodation, then book day tours for certain activities that require transport.
-For the rest, we explore freestyle based on our research and the plethora of free self-guided walking tours available around the internet and in guidebooks.
+Partial DIY – On a Partial DIY trip, you would generally book your own flights and accommodation, then book day tours for certain activities that require transport or specialised guidance/equipment.
+We certainly didn’t set off hiking on glaciers or looking for grizzly bears in Alaska all on our own.
+For the rest of the trip you can explore freestyle based on research and the plethora of free self-guided walking tours available.

-NOTE: Generally we always book our own flights to/from our starting/ending point, no matter which of the three ways we go.
+NOTE: Generally we always book our own flights to/from our starting/ending point, no matter which of the above three travel planning methods we go with.
 You don’t want travel agent mark-ups eating into your budget and it’s so easy to book directly with most airlines online.

 7. Selecting a tour operator or travel agent